Xqhare/Mawu/README.md

 ### Edge cases

+#### Files
+If a file should be empty, Mawu will return a `None` value.

 #### Objects
 In the rfc8259 standard, a JSON object is a set of key-value pairs where the keys should be unique.
 As this is not a hard requirement however, JSON parsers have handled this in a number of ways.
 Mawu will parse JSON objects as a `HashMap<String, MawuValue>` and uses the same behavior for duplicate keys, in that they are replaced with the last value.
 Because of the same behavior, Mawu will return JSON objects not in the same order as the JSON file.

 #### Arrays
 Ordering of arrays is kept.

 #### Numbers
 `Infinity` and `NaN` are explicitly not part of the rfc8259 standard, but are implemented in some parsers.
 Mawu does not support them at all.

 The rfc8259 doesn't set any limits on the range and precision of numbers, but recommends the implementation of `IEEE 754 binary64`.
-Because of this recommendation, Mawu supports only 64 bit systems, and all numbers parsed by Mawu are returned in a `_64` type.
+Because of this recommendation, Mawu supports only 64-bit systems, and all numbers parsed by Mawu are returned in a `_64` type.
 Should Mawu encounter a number not representable in 64 bits, it will return an error.
+As any implementor of the standards is free to set its own limits on the range and precision of numbers, Mawu chooses to use the same limits and behaviour of the rust standard library `String.parse()` function.
+This can be the case for large numbers expressed in exponent notation.
+For example, `123.456e+350` is not representable in 64-bits (and will return an error) while `123.456e300` is representable.
+In the case of `123.456e-350`, the parser of the rust standard library will approximate to `0` and Mawu return `0`.

+#### Strings
+UTF-16 surrogate pairs are permitted by the standards but usage of them has proven unreliable in the past.
+So you could try your luck I guess, but Mawu makes no guarantees.

 #### Structure